 A four-year-old boy who believed he was Batman lived in the household.
 It was impossible to separate costume and character from the child.
-So his parents lived with a masked, black caped action hero.
+So his parents lived with a masked, black-caped superhero.
 At pre-school, Brady acquired a perfect French accent.
-And, like everyone in Brussels, he adored pommes frites.
+And, like everyone else in Brussels, he loved pommes frites.